-- Fragment mass error tolerance: Determine how much random and systematic experimental error on the fragment/daughter ion PEAKS will allow for in its analysis.
-Select a tolerance from the dropdown or type in a value.
-Again, new PEAKS users should try setting this a little higher than past experience may suggest. - Enzyme: Tell PEAKS what kind of enzyme was used to digest the sample.
-Choose from a dropdown list of enzymes, or if our enzyme (or combination of enzymes) is not in the list, click the "Edit Enzymes" button. - Report top: Set how many peptide sequences PEAKS will report from its de novo sequencing analysis. - Max missed cleavages: Determine the most missed cleavages to allow, internal to the peptide, in a de novo sequence.
-For instance, if we set this to 2, and Trypsin is the enzyme, then PEAKS will return de novo sequences with up to 2 R's or K's internally. - PTM selected for search: This list tells PEAKS what kind of post-translational modifications to include in its analysis.
+- Enzyme: Tell PEAKS what kind of enzyme was used to digest the sample.
+Choose from a dropdown list of enzymes, or if our enzyme (or combination of enzymes) is not in the list, click the "Edit Enzymes" button. - Report top: set how many peptide sequences PEAKS will report from its de novo sequencing analysis. - Max missed cleavages: determine the most missed cleavages to allow, internal to the peptide, in a de novo sequence.
+For instance, if we set this to 2, and Trypsin is the enzyme, then PEAKS will return de novo sequences with up to 2 R's or K's internally. - PTM selected for search: this list tells PEAKS what kind of post-translational modifications to include in it's analysis.
 Each is marked Fixed or Variable.
 To edit this list, click the "Add/Remove PTM" button. - Max variable PTM per peptide: To reduce uncertainty, we can limit PEAKS' de novo sequencing 'vocabulary', by restricting the number of variable PTM we can find on a peptide.
 Specify a number by typing it into the box.
 To lift such restrictions, type a very large number (longer than the length of the peptide). - Saving/Loading Parameters: After setting up parameters, we can save them for future use.
 Click the "Save Parameters" button, and choose a name for future reference when prompted.
 Don't worry, we can't accidently overwrite the defaults.
 Any parameters we save will be available in the drop-down list at the top of the window.
-To see what's inside, select one and the parameters boxes will be populated. - Preprocess before auto de novo: PEAKS Studio has its own built-in preprocessor for removing noise, centroiding and peak charge recognition from MS/MS data.
+To see what's inside, just select one, and the parameters boxes will be populated. - Preprocess before auto de novo: PEAKS Studio has its own built-in preprocessor for removing noise, centroiding, and peak charge recognition from MS/MS data.
 Check this box to turn preprocessing on.